jiunoh/CrossSeq2Seq/README.md

 ## Data

 For pre-training, we use the En, De corpora from WMT17 En-De, the It corpus form Paracrawl En-It, the Ro corpus from Paracrawl En-Ro.
-Noised data for pre-training is created by ```data/create_pretraining_data.py```.
-The token dropping method is based on the BERT whole-word masking implementation (https://github.com/google-research/bert/blob/master/create_pretraining_data.py).
+Noised data for pre-training is created by ```create_pretraining_data.py```.
+The ```drop_sequence()``` method is based on the BERT whole-word masking implementation (https://github.com/google-research/bert/blob/master/create_pretraining_data.py).
 We provide our pre-trained weights and vocabularies.

 For fine-tuning, we use IWSLT14 En-de, En-Ro, En-It, and IWSLT17 It-Ro.
 Our preprocessing script is adapted from the Fairseq example.